Translated by Riki Rei.

 How about the return of Okinawa?
 And what are the responsibilities of homeland defense?

 It is self-evident that America won’t be happy at a truly independent and self-directed Japanese army defending the territory of Japan.
-If the Jieitai fails to regain its independence in the next two years, it will, like what the Leftists have remarked, stay as a mercenary force of America forever.
+If the Jieitai fails to regain its independence in the next two years, it will, as the Leftists have remarked, stay as a mercenary force of America forever.

 We have waited four years.
-We waited the last year with all eager expectations.
+We waited the last year with nothing but eager expectations.
 We can’t wait anymore.
 One who degrades and defiles himself is not worth waiting.

 But we will wait for the next 30 minutes, the last 30 minutes.